caelinsutch/rovotics-cli/README.md

 # rovotics-cli
-A CLI app that gives you the weather forecast
+A CLI app that gives you information about Rovotics, the Jesuit High School Underwater Robotics Team